autred/blog/_posts/2016-05-01-filtering.md

-{{{
-  "title": "Improved Filtering",
-  "date": "5-1-2016",
-  "author": "Albert"
-}}}
+---
+layout:     post
+title:      Improved Filtering
+summary:    We're pushing out a small, but powerful update today: top matches.
+---

 Happy May!

-We're pushing out a small, but powerful update today: top matches.

 Even veteran YASP users might not be aware of our filtering feature.
 On a player profile you can click the "Apply A Filter" button to narrow down your results.
 Remember playing an awesome Zeus game but now you can't find it?
 Want to know your